Remedial & Myotherapy

-Over the past four years, Coby has been mentoring massage therapists to ensure the team we build are experts in their field to help you achieve your goals.
+Over the past five years, Coby has been mentoring massage therapists to ensure the team we build are experts in their field to help you achieve your goals.

-Our goal is to help you protect your future movement through muscle and soft tissue health.
+Our goal is to help you protect your present and future movement through muscle and soft tissue health.

 What is the difference between Remedial Massage and Myotherapy?